Technorely/tendermint/docs/spec/blockchain/encoding.md

 The signature is the 64-byte concatenation of ECDSA `r` and `s` (ie. `r || s`), where `s` is lexicographically less than its inverse, to prevent malleability.
-This is like Ethereum, but without the extra byte for pubkey recovery, since Tendermint assumes the pubkey is always provided anyway.
+This is like Ethereum, but without the extra byte for pubkey recovery, since Tenderely assumes the pubkey is always provided anyway.

 #### Multisig